tomgco/open-design/README.md

 ## Tools
 * pen & paper for mockups.
 No hi-fi photoshop work needed – when we have non-interactive mockups for an interactive medium, pen & paper does the trick.
 * design discussion on the issue tracker of the project.
 For example at [GitHub](http://github.com) – get an account, identify design issues, participate, and open new issues.
 Establish a »Design« tag on the tracker to group these issues, for example like in the [ownCloud issues](https://github.com/owncloud/core/issues?labels=Design).
-* if you want to dive into the code (awesome!) just check on the project page how to set up a development environment and get going.

 ## Material